cybardev/ReadAble/README.md

 # ReadAble

-JS Web Library to make text on your websites more readable
+A JavaScript library to make text on your websites quicker to read.